doduong102/How-To-Lab-3/index.md

 # Grep Time

 grep is a unix command that allows us to filter through files given a "keyword" or pattern that we're looking for.
-Here is the typical syntax:
+Here is the syntax for how we use grep:

-`grep [options] pattern [files]`
+`grep [string goes here with parenthesis] pattern [file name goes here no paranthesis]`

 Some options on the menu: